piku235/JungiThemeBundle/Resources/doc/theme-selector.md

 Theme selector
 ==============

 Basically a theme selector does not differ too much from a theme resolver.
-The key difference is that a theme selector returns a **theme instance** for a particular request.
+The key difference is that a theme selector operates and returns a **ThemeInterface** instance for a particular request.
 We can say a theme selector is an appropriate place to put any complex logic.

 A theme selector implements the `Jungi\Bundle\ThemeBundle\Selector\ThemeSelectorInterface`.